Dream Police (comics)

 Dream Police is an American comic book one-shot created by writer J. Michael Straczynski with artwork by Mike Deodato.

-It was published by Marvel Comics, on June 22, 2005, under their Icon imprint for creator-owned titles.
+It was published by Marvel Comics in June 2005, under their Icon imprint for creator-owned titles.
+Straczynski characterised the story as "Dragnet in the Dreamscape".

-Story

-Straczynski calls it "Dragnet in the Dreamscape".
-In the near future Detectives Joe Thursday and Frank Stafford patrol the dreamscape, a surreal landscape in Los Angeles.
+Plot summary

+In the near future, detectives Joe Thursday and Frank Stafford patrol the dreamscape, a surreal landscape in Los Angeles of dreams and nightmares.
+This reality is inhabited by entities such as echoes, wisps, ethers, and nightwalkers, who have died in their sleep, doomed to wander the dreamscape forever.
+These two partners think they have seen it all, until Frank disappears and the woman that appears in his place claims to have always been Joe's partner.
+Joe then ventures into the unknown to challenge the dreaming and shake its existence to the core.

 Sequel

-A new series was published by Image Comics from 2014 to 2016 and included another major character, Dream Detective Policewoman Kate Black.
+A new series was published by Image Comics from 2014 to 2016 and included another major character, dream detective policewoman Kate Black.